beeware/beeware/docs/tutorial/tutorial-10.rst

             src/
             ...

-There's a *lot* of icons in this folder - but they should all look the same: a green snake on a light blue background:
+There's a *lot* of icons in this folder, but most of them should look the same: a green snake on a light blue background:

 .. image:: resources/icon.png
     :align: center
-    :alt: Icon of green snake with a blue background
+    :alt: Icon of green snake with a light blue background

+The only exception will be the icons with ``-adaptive-`` in their name; these will have a transparent background.
 This represents all the different icon sizes and shapes you need to support an app on every platform that Briefcase supports.

-Now that we have icons, we can update the application again. ``briefcase update`` will only copy the updated resources into the build directory; we also want to rebuild the app to make sure the icon takes effect.
-To do this, we call ``briefcase build``, passing in the same ``--update-resources`` argument:
+Now that we have icons, we can update the application again.
+However, ``briefcase update`` will only copy the updated resources into the build directory; we also want to rebuild the app to make sure the new icon is included, then start the app.
+We can shortcut this process by passing ``--update-resources`` to our call to ``run`` - this will update the app, update the app's resources, and then start the app:

 .. tabs::